hawkv6/deployment/README.md

 ### General
 #### Jalapeno Helm
 The `jalapeno-helm-values.yaml` is used with https://github.com/jalapeno-api-gateway/jalapeno-helm to deploy Jalapeno.
-It is added via submodule.
+It is added via a submodule.

 #### JAGW Helm
-The `jagw-helm-values.yaml` is used with https://github.com/jalapeno-api-gateway/jagw-helm/tree/main to deploy the Jalapeno API Gateway.
+The `jagw-helm-values. yaml` is used with https://github.com/jalapeno-api-gateway/jagw-helm/tree/main to deploy the Jalapeno API Gateway.
-It is added via submodule.
+It is added via a submodule.

 ### Deployment
-Before you can start clone this repository with `git clone` and update the helm submodules (jagw-helm and jalapeno-helm) with `git submodule init`.
+Before you can start to clone this repository with `git clone` and update the helm submodules (jagw-helm and jalapeno-helm) with `git submodule init`.

 ### Deploy Jalapeno
 The hawkv6 Jalapeno will be installed in the `hawkv6-jalapeno` namespace.